 To be honest, all of those answers are technically correct.
-Depending on your circumstance, the time you have available and the finances you have, the timeline to become a ski instructor is variable.
+Depending on your circumstance, the time you have available, the level of qualification you want to achieve, and the finances you have, the timeline to become a ski instructor is variable.

 How long does it take to become a ski instructor?

 - 1) Join a full-blown instructor package with us for 11-13 weeks, and gain your Level 1, Level 2 and even more in one season.

 - 2) Join a short Level 1 course, which takes just a few weeks, with the plan to join a Level 2 course in the future / the following winter.

 - 3) Don't participate in instructor courses at all - and work to complete the levels and requirements in your own time, over months or years.

 All of these paths are valid and based on many personal factors.
 However, for those looking to fast-track the process and gain as much as they can from a course, as well as having an awesome experience alongside 30-60 other likeminded people (and future friends), then this article will explain the timelines you can expect in order to become an instructor with SnowSkool.

 First thing: get to the required level of skiing

 You can’t start a course if you can’t ski!
 However, the minimum recommended level that you should be at before joining an instructor course is not as high as you’d think; you’ll need to be comfortable skiing on European red pistes/Australian blue pistes.
 This gets you to the standard to head into training and towards your first exam: Level 1.